home-furnishing-nordic/semver-release-manager/README.md

 There is an NPM build script available for use with `npm run build`.
 This will bundle up the index.js into a standalone, well, bundle.

 The github action makes use of this bundle.
-If you contribute without running and committing the build, your changes will not be effective.
+If you push without running and committing the build, your changes will not be effective.

-You can run the build script `build.sh` to automate this process.